 Spokane Transit Options

-Tap into Spokane Transit’s network to cut commuting costs: the system runs 43 routes with weekday service roughly 5:30 AM–11:30 PM and weekend service about 8:00 AM–8:00 PM, and offers single-ride, two-hour, day, and 31-day passes you can buy online, in retail outlets, or on-bus.
-You’ll weigh public transportation vs. driving: annual transportation cost averages $9,307 per adult and $15,612 per family, influenced by vehicle ownership and gasoline prices (~$3.92–$4.37/gal).
-Spokane Transit supports regional connectivity, including service toward the airport, and micromobility options like Lime reduce short-trip costs.
+Tap into Spokane Transit’s network to cut commuting costs.
+The system runs 43 routes with weekday service roughly 5:30 AM–11:30 PM.
+Weekend service is about 8:00 AM–8:00 PM.
+It offers single-ride, two-hour, day, and 31-day passes.
+Buy them online, in retail outlets, or on-bus.
+You’ll weigh public transportation vs. driving.
+Annual transportation cost averages $9,307 per adult and $15,612 per family.
+Gasoline prices (~$4.16–$4.45/gal) influence this.
+Spokane Transit supports regional connectivity, including service toward the airport.
+Micromobility options like Lime reduce short-trip costs.
 Use monthly passes to lower per-ride expenses.
 Compare pass prices, fuel budget, and trip frequency to decide whether transit, driving, or a hybrid approach saves you the most.

 Commuting Time and Costs

-Because your daily choices—driving, taking Spokane Transit, or using micromobility—directly shape your monthly budget, plan around an estimated $775/month ($9,307/year) per adult for transportation, which bundles fuel, insurance, maintenance, and other vehicle costs.
+Because your daily choices drive, take Spokane Transit, or use micromobility.
+They directly shape your monthly budget.
+Plan around an estimated $775/month per adult for transportation.
+This bundles fuel, insurance, maintenance, and other vehicle costs.

-You’ll feel gasoline and fuel expenses most when you drive regularly; local gas averages $3.90–$4.37/gal, so weekly commute fills add up.
+You’ll feel gasoline and fuel expenses most when you drive regularly.
+Local gas has often averaged around $4.16–$4.45/gal in recent years.
+Weekly commute fills add up.
 Spokane Transit’s 43 routes and fare passes (single-ride, day, 31-day) offer cheaper alternatives for many trips.
 Long intercity drives (e.g., Seattle ~279 miles) are uncommon for daily commute.

 - Compare: vehicle ownership + maintenance vs. transit pass costs.